 Consumers are to receive the Client Assistance Program (CAP) brochure and Consumer rights information at least annually starting with the Initial intake and whenever an Independent Living Plan (ILP) is developed or updated.
 The CAP brochure is available at any time a consumer has concerns regarding their treatment, service delivery, discrimination, or any issue that raises concern.
 The CAP part is “The disability law center/client assistance program (CAP) is available to act as your advisor and advocate at any time.
 Call toll free 1-800-662-9080 or Salt Lake City 801-363-1347, 205 North 400 West Salt Lake City, UT 84103.”

-If a consumer is concerned about fraud, waste, or abuse regarding RRCI’s center for financial management, he or she should bring the concern directly to the executive director.
+If a consumer is concerned about fraud, waste, or abuse regarding RRCI’sfinancial management, he or she should bring the concern directly to the executive director.
 If the concern is about the executive director, the consumer should consult his or her Independent Living Coordinator about the appropriate reporting procedure.

-Consumers are to be encouraged to follow recommendations for self-advocating.
+Consumers are to be encouraged to follow recommendations for self-advocacy.

 SUBSTANCE ABUSE